a-schaefers/grokEmacs/README.md

 - Custom modeline (Doom/Spaceline/Moody)
 - Window auto-resizing + splash (disable with `(setq grok-window-pop-enabled nil)` and `(setq grok-window-pop-splash t)`)

+**The following examples are just what the wizard writes into grok-opts.el, you don't have to do it manually.**

 doom-themes, doom-one, doom-modeline, splash:

 ```elisp